-I teach many courses in the sociology department at Simmons University including "Working for Social Justice," "Poetry and Prose: 21st Century Voices of Conscience," "Whiteness, Antiracism and Social Justice Work" and "Birth and Death: The Sociology of Joy and Suffering."
-Some of these courses are also graduate courses.
-I also teach a leadership course "Love Calls Us to the Things of This World: Leaders for Social Justice" where we read inspiring books about social justice leaders while incorporating contemplative practices into the learning.
-For many years, I have been teaching the doctoral course "Diversity in Education" that has enabled me to work with an exciting range of teachers, therapists, and health professionals seeking ways to create and sustain social justice in their neighborhoods and work spaces.
-I have had the honor of walking alongside many doctoral students working on their dissertations at Harvard University, the University of British Columbia, Duke University and Simmons.
-Current topics include: transgender health care, trauma-informed, feminist adult education, Bantu Somali health in the US, and resistance to mass gun violence.
+Becky teaches many courses at Simmons University including "Working for Social Justice," "Poetry and Prose: 21st Century Voices of Conscience," "Whiteness, Antiracism and Social Justice Work" and "Birth and Death: The Sociology of Joy and Suffering."
+Some of these classes are also graduate courses.
+She also teaches a leadership course "Love Calls Us to the Things of This World: Leaders for Social Justice" where students read books about social justice leaders while incorporating contemplative practices into the learning.
+For many years, she taught the doctoral course "Diversity in Education" that enabled her to work with an exciting range of teachers, therapists, and health professionals seeking ways to create and sustain social justice in their neighborhoods and work spaces.
+She has had the honor of walking alongside many doctoral students working on their dissertations at Harvard University, the University of British Columbia, Duke University, the University of Manitoba, and Simmons.
+The doctoral topics include: Jain yoga practices with Indigenous communities in Canada, transgender health care, trauma-informed, feminist adult education, Bantu Somali health in the US, and resistance to mass gun violence.

-Whether working with first year undergraduates or alongside doctoral students completing their dissertations, my commitment to what Gloria Anzaldúa and Cherríe Moraga first named "theory in the flesh" makes space for reflexivity, offering us a resonant register, new sound.
-I bring to the classroom a feminist pedagogy that rests on encouraging students to think self-reflectively about how their intersecting identities shape their outlook.
-I see the work of teachers as companions, not authorities.
-Feminist embodied pedagogy allows teachers to trust student experience and awareness, as we create expansive contexts for deep learning.
+Whether working with first year undergraduates or alongside doctoral students completing their dissertations, her commitment to what Gloria Anzaldúa and Cherríe Moraga first named "theory in the flesh" makes space for reflexivity, offering us a resonant register, new sound.
+She brings to the classroom a feminist pedagogy that rests on encouraging students to think self-reflectively about how their intersecting identities shape their outlook.
+She sees the work of teachers as companions, not authorities.
+Feminist embodied pedagogy allows teachers to trust student experience and awareness, as they create expansive contexts for deep learning.

-My recent book, Teaching with Tenderness: Toward an Embodied Practice (2017), follows in the tradition of bell hooks' Teaching to Transgress and Paulo Freire's Pedagogy of the Oppressed.
+Teaching with Tenderness: Toward an Embodied Practice follows in the tradition of bell hooks' Teaching to Transgress and Paulo Freire's Pedagogy of the Oppressed.
 Tenderness asks how teachers can draw upon multiracial feminist pedagogy, contemplative practices and trauma studies to encourage embodied learning.
-This book was inspired by lessons I have learned from working with students over the last decades.
+This book was inspired by lessons she learned from working with students over the last decades.